Deploy OKE nodes using Ubuntu images¶

 Create self-managed OKE nodes with Ubuntu¶

-The following instructions assume that you have configured your OKE cluster to work with self-managed nodes.
+The following instructions assume that you have configured the domain, dynamic group, and policy as mentioned in the prerequisites.
 If you have not done this, refer to the Oracle documentation for working with self-managed nodes

 Next, the self-managed node will need a custom cloud-init script which needs some specific values, namely a Kubernetes certificate from the OKE cluster and the Kubernetes API private endpoint.